ahanel13/Restaurant_RESTApi/README.md

             ],
             "_id": "5e803477bef467215ca98b9d",
             "name": "Steak and eggs ",
-            "picture": "This will be a picture",
+            "picture": string encoded in base64,
             "description": "This is a steak and some potatoes", "price": 29.99,
             "nutrition": "Meat, caloires",